ExtremeTK2/ETK-2.0-Knowledge-Base/Section2_Cleaned.md

 ---

 ## 2.3 Wizard
-Wizards use staves or swords and possess the largest pool of AoE abilities of any class.
-They are also the squishiest class by a wide margin and require strong awareness to play well.

-* **Role:** High‑output AoE damage dealer with strong room‑clearing potential.
-* **Solo Performance:** Powerful but demanding; extremely effective in skilled hands.
-* **Maintenance:** Low repair costs, but high positional risk due to low defenses.
-* **Scaling:** Scales heavily with Int, spell power, and proper spell sequencing.
-* **Notes:** Elementalist (classic caster) is currently strong; Enchanter (melee/battlemage) falls off hard at higher levels.
+### 2.3.1 Wizard Overview
+Wizards are masters of elemental magic, capable of unleashing devastating area-of-effect damage while controlling the battlefield with powerful offensive and utility spells.
+With access to the largest arsenal of AoE abilities in the game, they excel at clearing large groups of enemies and can produce exceptional damage when their abilities are used in the proper sequence.
+Although Wizards are among the most fragile classes due to their low defenses, skilled players can overcome this weakness through careful positioning, crowd control, and effective resource management.
+Whether specializing in traditional Elementalist magic or experimenting with the Enchanter playstyle, Wizards reward strategic decision-making and precise execution with some of the highest damage potential in the game.

 ---

-### 2.3.1 Comprehensive Wizard Spell List
+### 2.3.2 Comprehensive Wizard Spell List
 <details>
 <summary><b>Click to expand Wizard Spells</b></summary>